 Jack Tsang is a Corporate and Tech Partner and advisor to companies at different stages of their lifecycles, from Series A through to IPO, as well as founders, venture capital, private equity and strategic investors.
 In addition to English law governed UK and European transactions, he also has particular expertise in cross-border investment and M&A, venture capital and capital markets deals between the APAC region and Europe / US.

-Jack’s experience spans the entire tech and innovation sector and in recent years, he has developed a focus on HealthTech, Life Sciences and EdTech.
+Jack’s experience spans the entire tech, disruptive and innovation sectors and in recent years, he has developed a focus on HealthTech, Life Sciences and EdTech.
 He is particularly active in the UK’s Cambridge, Oxford and London “tech triangle”, the Greater Bay Area of China and other innovation ecosystems in South East Asia and Australia.
 He is a Member of the Royal Society for Public Health and a Licentiate of the Institute of Biomedical Science.
 In addition, he also has expertise in international education franchising deals.
 He has advised on more than a dozen deals involving overseas campuses of prestigious British schools, and has also advised on broader education sector matters in digital education, EdTech and UK school group acquis...

 - Representative Transactions